Administration of territory in dynastic China: Jin dynasty (1115–1234)

 Circuits of Jurchen Jin dynasty, as of 1142 A.D.

 The Jurchen-led Jin dynasty was divided into 19 routes, five of which were governed from capitals under the control of Regents.
-The 14 routes not controlled by capitals were under the administration of Area Commands (zongguanfu).
+The 14 routes not controlled by capitals were under the administration of Area Commands (zongguanfu 總管府).
 Under the routes were prefectures.
 The Jurchens adopted a more Chinese administration than the Khitans.
 They instituted an examination system in 1123 and adopted the triennial examination cycle in 1129.
 Two separate examinations were held to accommodate their former Liao and Song subjects.
 In the north, examinations focused on lyric-meter poetry and rhapsodies while in the south, Confucian Classics were tested.
 During the reign of Emperor Xizong of Jin (r.
 1135–1150), the contents of both examinations were unified and examinees were tested on both genres.
 Emperor Zhangzong of Jin (r.
 1189–1208) abolished the prefectural examinations.
 Emperor Shizong of Jin (r.
 1161–1189) created the first examination conducted in the Jurchen language, with a focus on political writings and poetry.
-Graduates of the Jurchen examination were called "treatise graduates" (celun jinshi) to distinguish them from the regular Chinese jinshi.
+Graduates of the Jurchen examination were called "treatise graduates" (celun jinshi 策論進士) to distinguish them from the regular Chinese jinshi.

 Posts were regularly filled by examination graduates and it was not uncommon for one in three candidates to pass.
 An average of 200 Metropolitan Graduate Degrees were handed out per year.
 Although Chinese subjects were able to obtain offices through the examinations, a regional quota assured that northerners (principally Jurchens) passed more consistently and were more quickly promoted upon obtaining office.
 Often Jurchen examinees had to demonstrate little more than literacy to pass.
 Chinese officials also faced discrimination, at times physical, while Jurchens retained all final decision-making powers within the Jin government.